Overview

 Disability-friendly

 St. Louisans and visitors with disabilities should have the same opportunities to get around as everyone else.
-That’s why we keep improving accessibility as we maintain and upgrade our transportation infrastructure, and why the City adopted its ADA Transition Plan in January 2024, which focuses on improvements to the public right-of-way and City property, including parks and buildings.
+That’s why we keep improving accessibility as we maintain and upgrade our transportation infrastructure, and why the City adopted its ADA Transition Plan in January 2024.
+Since then, annual funding has made accessibility improvements to sidewalks, parks, public buildings and facilities, and other amenities.

 If you see ADA-accessible infrastructure that has been damaged or blocked, please contact the St. Louis Citizens’ Service Bureau at 314-622-4800 or on the CSB website.